ducksouplab/ducksoup/README.md

 ## DuckSoup server overview

-The DuckSoup server exposes the following:
+A DuckSoup server exposes the following:

 - an HTTP static server for `ducksoup.js` and example front-ends (TCP)
 - an HTTP websocket endpoint for signaling (TCP)